MyronKoch-dev/LECTURE-resources-ver-0.1/README.md

 - Click the button below,
 - Then select (or add) your github account (from the Git Scope dropdown menu),
-- Then name the repo (perhaps name it Andromeda-Workshop)
+- The repo will automatically name itself 'embeddable-workshop-demo'

 From there, the Vercel/Github automation will:
 1. Clone this repo to your GitHub account